wp-plugins/wp-topbar/readme.txt

 == Screenshots ==

-This is a screenshot of the Options page.
+1. This is a screenshot of the Options page.
+2. This is how it will look on your website.

 == Changelog ==